Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Any guest who experiences symptoms of COVID onboard is required to inform our crew who will administer a RAT promptly.
 If you test positive, you must undertake a period of isolation in your stateroom to protect your fellow travellers, or ashore in a hotel or your residence on disembarkation.

-Guests in isolation onboard will be served our normal meals and beverages in-room and will be attended to by our resident medical professional as required.
+Guests in isolation onboard will be served our normal meals and beverages in-room and will be attended to as required.
 Coral Expeditions does not cover any liability for loss of experience or other impacts associated with any isolation or quarantine arising from the voyage.
 We will not be able to offer any refunds on the portion of the cruise that is affected by COVID infection.

-Isolation is required as a response to COVID positive cases and close contacts in all settings and it is the responsibility of the passenger to cover any incurred costs.
-We encourage all guests to take appropriate insurances and to understand and accept the inherent risks that exist in travel.
+Isolation is required as a response to COVID-positive cases onboard.
+We encourage all guests to take appropriate insurance and to understand and accept the inherent risks that exist in travel.
 Coral Expeditions will continue to provide stateroom lodgings, food and beverage and service in line with our product offering and saves no costs whilst guests onboard are isolated.
 We understand the disappointment that guests may experience if impacted.

 Our crew follow the same requirements as guests prior to joining ship, plus additional testing.
 Crew members are always required to follow all elements of the SailSAFE plan, and crew who work across multiple voyages undertake RAT tests prior to the commencement of each voyage.